 In my twenties and early thirties, I was a “Party Girl.”
 I loved buying outfits to go out and dance the night away.
 It was nice to dress up, be with friends, and just have fun.
 For some reason, when I hit 34-35, I wasn’t into it anymore.
-It got old, but I still have wonderful memories of those times.
+It got old, but I still have lovely memories of those times.

 I can’t keep a plant alive.

-I love stationery, pens, and papers.
+I love stationery, pens, and paper.

 I prefer giving gifts than receiving them